chaoscalm/computer-chronicles-revisited/content/ebooks.md

 menu: main
 ---

 I plan to release my reviews of *Computer Chronicles* as standalone ebooks.
-These are epub files without any DRM or copy protection and are distributed under the same [Createive Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/) as the blog itself.
+These are epub files without any DRM or copy protection and are distributed under the same [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/) as the blog itself.
 This means you are free to share and adapt these ebooks for any noncommercial purpose, provided you give appropriate credit.

 Here are the currently available ebooks: